ddnexus/pagy/docs/extras/compact.md

 ### pagy_nav_compact_bootstrap(pagy, ...)

-This method is the same as the `pagy_nav_compact`, but customized for Bootstrap.
+This method is the same as the `pagy_nav_compact`, but customized for the Bootstrap framework.

 Here is an example: